yassirlaaouissi/moonwalk/_posts/2021-02-24-hello-world.md

 ## HackTheBox

 Basicly I have two weeks before I start the PWK/OSCP course.
 In which I decided to purchase VIP+ subscription on HackTheBox and do some personalized Machines.
 Maybe i'll take some machines from VulnHub or do a CTF along the way in these 2 weeks.
-The machines I will own are described below.
+The machines I will own are described in future blog posts.
 I will be avoiding tools like metasploit and some enum automators to prepare myself for the scenario that is required at the actual OSCP exam.